atlanhq/camelot/docs/user/advanced.rst

 Plot geometry
 -------------

-You can use a :class:`table <camelot.core.Table>` object's :meth:`plot() <camelot.core.TableList.plot>` method to plot various geometries that were detected by Camelot while processing the PDF page.
+You can use camelot's :meth:`plot_pdf() <camelot.plotting.plot_pdf>` method to plot various geometries that were detected by Camelot while processing the PDF page.
 This can help you select table areas, column separators and debug bad table outputs, by tweaking different configuration parameters.
 The following geometries are available for plotting.
-You can pass them to the :meth:`plot() <camelot.core.TableList.plot>` method, which will then generate a `matplotlib <https://matplotlib.org/>`_ plot for the passed geometry.
+You can pass them to the :meth:`plot_pdf() <camelot.plotting.plot_pdf>` method, which will then generate a `matplotlib <https://matplotlib.org/>`_ plot for the passed geometry.
+The plot can be saved to a file by passing a ``filename`` param to :meth:`plot_pdf() <camelot.plotting.plot_pdf>`

 - 'text'
 - 'table'